-- Decide if you are going to cook something, roast marshmallows or just enjoy the fire.
-If you are going to cook, it is best to pre-treat your pots or pans, and the stove with a 50/50 dish soap/water mixture.
+– If you are going to burn wood, it is best to pre-treat your pots or pans, and the stove with a 50/50 dish soap/water mixture.
 This will make it easier to clean off the creosote that comes from burning wood.
 An old spray bottle is useful for mixing and coating.
 It is OK to let the mixture dry.

 – It is best to gather 3-4 chamber-loads of dry twigs before lighting the stove.
 Break them to about 4 inches (10cm) long.

 – Be sure to set up your stove on a non-flammable stable surface.